Actions on Inadvertent Entry to IMC

 PITCH – select level flight attitude on your attitude indicator, hold and check in trim

-Then adjust the power to around the normal cruise setting (no need to be too accurate) and assess what happened.
+Then, adjust the power to around the normal cruise setting (no need to be too accurate) and assess what happened.
 You may want to carry out some post-recovery HEROS checks to help keep you safe:

 HEIGHT - am I at a safe height?
 Do I need to climb to get to MSA and away from the terrain?